akashgupta03/djangoResume/README.md

 # Django-personal-resume website

-This is a Django-based personal website I created for myself.
-The current theme from my previous portfolio website.
+This is a Django-based personal  resume website I created for myself.
-I am releasing the full source code for the site so that others may benefit from the code I've written.
 Live example is [here](https://akashresume.herokuapp.com/)

 # Installation and Running